-More than 400 bird species have been recorded, with such colourful common residents as the lilac-breasted roller, yellow-throated longclaw and bateleur eagle joined by a host of European migrants during the rainy season.
+Upwards of 400 distinct bird species have been recorded in the park which includes the colourful common residents like lilac-breasted roller, bateleur eagle, yellow-throated longclaw, and European migrants who come here during the rainy season.
 Hippos are the star attraction of the pair of pools situated 5km north of the main entrance gate, supported by an ever-changing cast of waterbirds.

 Summary, Mikumi National Park